Indiana Divorce Laws

 Indiana Divorce Laws regarding Child Support

 The Court can order either one or both parents, without regard to marital misconduct, to contribute a reasonable child support amount.
 Whenever it is felt apt, the child support is inclusive of provisions for the education of the child as well as hospitalization and basic health insurance coverage.
-Some of the factors which are considered while deciding the amount are as follows –
+Some of the factors that are considered while deciding the amount are as follows -

 • The educational needs of the child